7 Best practices for sharing images

 1. If you have protected data and security concerns (like we discussed earlier in this chapter) you may need to pick a container registry that allows privacy and strong security.

-2. Price – not all container registries are free, but many of them are what kind of budget do you have for this purpose?
-Paying is generally not a necessity so don’t pay for a container registry subscription unless you need to.
+2. Price – not all container registries are free, but many of them aren’t.
+Think about what kind of budget do you have for specific purpose.
+Paying is generally not a necessity, so don’t pay for a container registry subscription unless you need to.

 3. What tools are you already using?
 For example GitHub, Azure, and AWS have their own container registries, if you already are using these services you may consider using their associated registry.
 (Note GitHub actions works quite seamlessly with Dockerhub, so personally I haven’t had a reason to use GitHub Container Registry but it is an option.)